 Students can play a valuable role by taking action to create a safer world — from nuclear weapons abolition to curbing gun violence.
-Today disarmament is increasingly important because military spending and the proliferation of weapons has never been higher.
-Students can engage in countless activities to increase awareness about disarmament and non-proliferation issues and also to take action based on their knowledge and analysis of the subject.
+Today disarmament is increasingly important because military spending and the proliferation of weapons have never been higher.
+Students can engage in countless activities to increase awareness about nuclear disarmament and also to take action based on their knowledge and analysis of the subject.
 A first step is always education.
 See our links to find out more from our partner organizations and from NGOs we know and trust.
 Once you’ve learned the basic facts, you can take action in a variety of ways!
 Hibakusha Stories Director Kathleen Sullivan has written a book with Professor Peter Lucas called Action for Disarmament: 10 Things You Can Do!
 Many of the ideas presented below are also described in the book which school libraries can order on-line.

 Express Yourself!
 Start A Club!
 Voice Your Concern!